🟦Formal Confirmation under OECD Guidelines

 This record of non-performance justifies the whistleblower’s escalation to other NCPs (such as the United States) and to the OECD Secretariat.
 It is an essential factor in validating international mediation requests, especially in the context of retaliation, dismissal, and institutional breakdown.

-🔷 Structural Issues in the Japanese NCP’s Response (or Lack Thereof)
+🔷 Structural Issues in the Japanese NCP’s Initial Response

 - Real-name